 "It's been an honor and privilege to be part of this incredible company, and I'll always value my time at Nike and the opportunity to lead the organization.
 I have great respect for Phil, Mark, Nike and its employees," Donahoe said.
 "It became clear now was the time to make a leadership change, and Elliott is the right person.
 I look forward to seeing Nike and Elliott’s future successes."

-Nike, which employs about 83,000 workers worldwide, including more than 11,000 at its Beaverton headquarters, announced in February that it would lay off 2% of its workforce across the world, including about 740 employees in Beaverton.
-The company's stock fell from $122.53 in late December 2023 to $80.80 on Sept.
-19.
+Nike has had a challenging year.
+The company, which employs about 83,000 workers worldwide, including more than 11,000 at its Beaverton headquarters, announced in February that it would lay off 2% of its workforce across the world, including about 740 employees in Beaverton.
+The company's stock has fallen from $122.53 in late December 2023 to $87.10 on Thursday.